Nyquixt/Nyquixt.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Department of Computer & Information Sciences at University of Delaware, where I work with [Prof. Ilya Safro](https://www.eecis.udel.edu/~isafro/index.html) in the [Algorithms, AI & Computational Science Lab](https://safroresearch.blogspot.com/).
+I am currently a Research Intern at Fujitsu Research Quantum Lab.

 My current research focus involves Machine Learning for Quantum Computing.
 Before working on ML for QC, I focused on Safety-aware and Robust AI modeling.
 (I just switched to ML for QC in Jan 2025, so bear with me on the long journey ahead!)